EmilianoMusso/pocoGenerator/README.md

 # POCO Generator

-POCO Generator is a .NET Core written command-line tool, written in C#, to quickly create POCO objects from SQL Server tables and views.
+POCO Generator is a .NET Core command-line tool, written in C#, to quickly create POCO objects from SQL Server tables and views.

 Prior to running the program, connection string and namespace must be set in **appsettings.json** file
 ```sh